IFLYifei/Mechanical-Integration-Design-of-a-single-DOF-Robotic-Joint-Module/README.md

 Mechanical integration design of a single-DOF robotic joint actuator module, including component selection, coaxial packaging, 3D CAD assembly, interface matching, structural verification, and documentation.

-## Notes on Commercial Components
+## License and Commercial Component Notes

-This project focuses on the mechanical integration design of a single-DOF robotic joint module.
+This repository is provided as a personal portfolio and documentation project for the mechanical integration design of a single-DOF robotic joint module.

 Commercial components used in the design, including the motor, harmonic reducer, encoder, and driver, are not self-developed components.
+Product names and model numbers are used only for component identification and compatibility description.

-The original SolidWorks files of the motor and harmonic reducer are not included in this repository.
+The original SolidWorks files of the motor and harmonic reducer are not included or redistributed in this repository.
 The encoder and driver models shown in the assembly are simplified envelope models created only according to their basic dimensional information, and are used for layout, space checking, and interface illustration.

 These simplified models are not official supplier CAD models and should not be used as manufacturing references.

-Product names and model numbers are used only for component identification and compatibility description.
+Unless otherwise stated, the original design documents, drawings, images, and self-designed CAD parts in this repository are created by the author and may be used for reference, modification, manufacturing, or integration into other projects.

+No warranty, guarantee of engineering validity, or responsibility for manufacturing results is provided.
+Users should independently verify dimensions, strength, tolerances, materials, assembly feasibility, and compatibility before any practical application.

 ## Repository Structure